 - Students must have successfully completed an interview scheduled through their advisor and then be recommended for faculty vote.

 FINAL STEP – Faculty vote

-- Upon approval of the faculty of the College of Education, students will be notified they are cleared to register for TEP courses.
+- Upon approval of the faculty of the College of Education, student will be notified in writing that they are cleared to register for TEP courses.

 Step 1: Students must complete the online TEP application in order to schedule an interview.

 Refer to Question #1 for the requirements for TEP Admission.
 NOTE: Steps 1-7 must be complete in order to apply.

 How do I submit an online application for admission into the TEP?

 - Go to Athens State Online